 It is important to look after your health before treatment begins.
 This will help you cope with side effects and can improve treatment outcomes.

-- Improve your diet and nutrition – a dietitian can suggest ways to maintain your weight during treatment, which will help improve your strength and may mean the treatment works better.
+• Improve your diet and nutrition – a dietitian can suggest ways to get the right nutrition before, during and after treatment, which will help maintain your weight and muscle mass, improve your strength and energy levels, and may mean the treatment works better.

-- Avoid alcohol – alcohol can irritate mouth sores caused by the cancer or treatment.
+• Avoid alcohol – alcohol irritates mouth sores from the cancer or treatment.

-- See a dentist – treatments for head and neck cancer can affect your mouth, gums and teeth.
-Your specialist may refer you to a special needs dentist who understands the treatments you will be having.
+• See a dentist – treatments for head and neck cancer can affect your mouth, gums and teeth.
+Your specialist may refer you to a dentist or oral medicine specialist who understands the treatments you will be having.
 You will need a full check-up and an oral health care plan covering any dental work you need and how to care for your mouth.

-- Consider the costs – there can be lots of extra costs during cancer treatment.
+• Consider the costs – there can be extra costs during cancer treatment.
 Your health care providers should talk to you about how much you’ll pay for tests, treatments, medicines and hospital care.
 This is called informed financial consent.

 Your guide to best cancer care